greffgreff/run-java-tests/README.md

 Useful scenarios for such an action include running smoke tests with a cucumber project and is useful in preventing actions from taking place given failed cucumber tests.

 Below is one such example, where a cucumber tests are ran before a docker image is created.
 A repository containing a java project is specified under `repo` that contains the cucumber tests in question.
-Optionally, one can specify a branch name to target specific tests for instance.
+Optionally, one can specify a branch name under the `branch` property to target specific tests for instance.

 ```yml
 name: Exemple Pipeline